ndwhelan/football-squares/README.md

   --help                       Show this message and exit.
 ```

-Requires Python 3.6 or greater. `init.sh` will set things up if you have `pyenv` installed.
+Requires Python 3.6 or greater. `init.sh` will set things up if you have `pyenv` installed, and the dependencies in `requirements.txt`.
+Admittedly, it could use a `setup.py`.